HenryGinn/Catan/README.md

 - Structure.
 Anything placable on the board.
 These are roads, settlements, and cities.

 - Trade.
-Any change of game state agreed upon between players.
+Any change of game state agreed upon between relevant players and the bank.
 This is not limited to being between just two players, and includes position of the robber, purchasing and non-purchasing of assets, placing and non-placing of structures.
 Trades are mutually exclusive with promises.
+The bank is included in this definition to allow actions such as two players collaborating to block another player, one who donates resources and the other that builds a road or settlement.

 - Promises.
 Any agreement between players that affects future game states.
 This includes but is not limited to trade embargoes, future robber placements, future card transactions, and alliances.